 4 credits.
-Prerequisite: Mlt 105, Mlt 203 or permission of the instructor.
+Prerequisites: MLT 105, MLT 203 or permission of the instructor.
 Consideration of pathological forms of microbes including their morphological, physiological, and nutritive characteristics.
 Some emphasis will be given to mycology and parasitology.
-Three two-day intensive labs and/or review sessions.
+Three 2-day intensive labs and/or review sessions.
+Course originates from UMA.